xmluozp/AceCIUser/documentation_startup.md

 	At a command prompt from the project root folder (the "public" folder when using Scotch Box): composer require mailgun/mailgun-php php-http/guzzle6-adapter php-http/message

-Set the base URL: (ever codeigniter project needs to set that)
+Set the base URL: (Every CodeIgniter project needs to set this.)
 	Config/config.php
 		Change to your base url (Where #.#.#.# is your development server's IP address or domain.)
 			$config['base_url'] = 'http://#.#.#.#/';

-Set the auto email service: (This doesn't need to be configured right away.)
-	We are using Mailgun service:
-		See mailgun.com website
-		Set your mail service key
-			Helpers/User_email_helper.php

 Setup the database:
 	Config/database.php